BattletechModders/IRTweaks/README.md

 # IRTweaks
 This is a mod for the [HBS BattleTech](http://battletechgame.com/) game that includes a variety of tweaks, changes, and modifications to the base game.
 A wide range of effects is covered, and all of the options can be selectively enabled.
 A short summary of the features is provided below.
 You can enable or disable each tweak in `mod.json` by setting the appropriate `Fixes` value to true or false.

+This mod replaces the following mods, which used to be stand-alone:

+* *BTRandomStartByDifficultyMenu*
+* *CombatSaveDisabler*
+* *IRUITweaks*
+* *SpawnProtection*
+* *Better-Juggernaut / Mighty-Juggernaut*

+## MOD DEPENDENCIES

+**Regular Build:**
+* [IRBTModUtils](https://github.com/iceraptor/IRBTModUtils/) - a collection of common utilities used in all my mods.
+* [Custom Ammo Categories](https://github.com/BattletechModders/CustomBundle/releases) - for enhanced weapon tooltips, ToHit mods, ObstructionTweaks, DamageModsBySkill, OnWeaponFireFix, OnWeaponHitOpts, and OnWeaponFireOpts

+**NOCAC Builds:**
+* [IRBTModUtils](https://github.com/iceraptor/IRBTModUtils/) - a collection of common utilities used in all my mods.

+## Fixes flags

 * **AbilityResourceFix**: If an Ability has `"Resource" : "ConsumesActivation",` the actors activation will be consumed upon use.
 In addition, the ability will be <i>unable</i> to be used if the actor has done any other actions (shooting, moving, etc).
 If an Ability has `"Resource" : "ConsumesMovement",` the actors movement speed will be set to 0 temporarily (using IRBTModUtil).
 If an Ability has `"Resource" : "ConsumesFiring",` firing will be disabled after using the ability.
 * **AlternativeMechNamingStyle**: Used by RogueTech to set unique naming styles consistent with the **LowVisiblity** mod.
 No other systems should use this.
 * **BuildingDamageColorChange**: Changes the floating damage on buildings to be dark blue to distinguish this damage type.
 Thanks to **Gnivler** for this fix!